JGL/DiplomaInAppleDevelopment-2024-2025/README.md

 - **Spatial Two: Individual App Design and Launch**:

   1. Presentation: You will present your creative work to your peers and upload the 'slide deck' from the presentation.
-This presentation will be given on TBC, duration 30 minutes, 1000-1300.
+This presentation will be given on Friday 13th June, duration 30 minutes, 1000-1300.
 This presentation will be worth 100% of your overall unit mark.

 Finally, some tips about how to get the best grades possible: